-The Grading of Recommendations, Assessment, Development, and Evaluations (GRADE) system was used to assess the evidence and make recommendations as detailed in Appendix 15.2.
+Development, and Evaluations (GRADE) system was used to assess the evidence and make recommendations.

 A search of published articles between 01 Jan 1990 to 03 April 2025 was conducted in PUBMED to address two primary questions:

 - 1. Does taking doxycycline after having condomless vaginal, anal or oral sex reduce bacterial sexually transmitted infections (STIs) compared to not taking it? - 2.
 What are the risks of using doxycycline, including antimicrobial resistance and side effects such as dermatological, gastrointestinal, and metabolic issues?